-Designed by Ryder Cup legend, Colin Montgomerie, his new course at the colossal Celtic Manor Resort opened for play in July 2007 alongside its big brother the Twenty Ten course.
+Designed by Ryder Cup legend, Colin Montgomerie, in conjunction with Ross McMurray from European Golf Design, the new course at the colossal Celtic Manor Resort opened for play in July 2007 alongside its big brother the Twenty Ten course.

 Monty’s new course has used the opening and closing holes from the old Wentwood Hills course for its front nine and the homeward nine has been created from land that once housed Celtic Manor’s old 18-hole Coldra Woods academy course.